 - 1. Unsatisfactory academic performance and/or clinical standards - 2.
 Unsatisfactory attendance.
 Failure to meet school's attendance policy or standards. - 3.
 Unprofessional conduct that reflects unfavorably upon the School and/or its students. - 4.
 Use of Drugs, Narcotics, Alcohol (or under the influence), Gambling, Profanity on or adjacent to institute property or at clinical externship sites - 5.
 Inappropriate professional clothing worn during training. - 6.
 Failure to abide by the Rules and Regulations of the School. - 7.
 Failure to pay tuition (or any other charges) when due. - 8.
 Breach of Institution enrollment agreement. - 9.
 Cheating. - 10.
 Falsifying Institute records. - 11.
 Carrying a concealed or potentially dangerous weapon. - 12.
-Disorderly conduct, which interferes with the learning process of any other student,

-- instructor, or the general progress of the class. - 13.
+Disorderly conduct, which interferes with the learning process of any other student, instructor, or the general progress of the class. - 13.
 Instigation and/or participation in rebellious activities against the School and/or its student(s). - 14.
 Solicitation, which reflects unfavorably upon the School and/or its students. - 15.
 Vandalism of School property. - 16.
 Any form of gang related activity including but not limited to: flashing of gang signs, wearing of gang colors/attire, etc. - 17.
 Fighting (physical or verbal) - 18.
 Verbal confrontation with any employee and or student and/or violent behavior - 19.
-Failure to comply with federal software piracy statutes forbidding the copying of licensed computer programs
+Failure to comply with federal software piracy statutes forbidding the copying of licensed computer programs dismissal.

-Disciplinary action may include, but not limited to, a verbal or written warning, probation, suspension, or dismissal.
 A student dismissed for unsatisfactory or unprofessional conduct may request re-admittance into his or her program by following the procedure set forth under reinstatement as noted in this catalog.
 Any student who is given the opportunity for re-admittance shall attend a mandatory intake meeting to discuss his/her responsibilities towards learning and following all the course requirements to ensure a successful outcome.
 Any student who has been unenrolled (dropped) from the class twice will not be readmitted.